 Through these pages you will get to know us a little better and our vision to spread a passion for the glory of God in Christ Jesus from generation to generation.
-Whether you are new to Lynden, new to Christianity or just want to find out more about our church, we invite you to have a look around, feel free to contact us by phone or e-mail and visit us anytime.
-Our Sunday worship times are 10:30 AM and 6:00 PM.
-Childcare is provided at both services.
+Whether you are new to Lynden, new to Christianity or just want to find out more about our church, we invite you to have a look around, feel free to contact us by phone or e-mail and visit us any time.

 For Sunday, August 9, those with last names starting with L - Z are asked to attend the 9:00 AM service and last names starting with A - K to attend the 11:00 AM service.
 If you cannot attend at your assigned worship time, you are welcome to join us at the other worship service.